-Because of the responsive development of the inundation forecast models, the USAID Juba office saved time and money by avoiding costly relocations for the refugees and mission staff in Juba.
+The USAID Juba office saved time and money by avoiding costly relocations for the refugees and mission staff in Juba.
 Furthermore, informed by FEWS NET’s independent assessment of food insecurity, the U.S. government delivered $600 million USD in humanitarian assistance to help the estimated 65-70 percent of the population of South Sudan increase their coping capacity in the face of continued economic crises, violence, and natural hazards.